 Help me, O LORD my God; Save me according to Your lovingkindness.Psalm 109:26(NASB)

-Certain Psalms invoke judgement; calamity; misfortune or curses on the enemies of Israel, because they are also identified as enemies of God.
-Psalm 109 is one of these controversial, 'imprecatory' psalms, which calls on the Lord to take vengeance on those wicked enemies who accuse God's people.
-They call upon the Lord to oppose these wicked men who have repaid evil for good.
+Certain Psalms invoke judgement, calamity, misfortune, or curses on the enemies of Israel, because they are also identified as enemies of God.
+Psalm 109 is one of these controversial, 'imprecatory' psalms which calls on the Lord to take vengeance on those wicked enemies who accuse God's people.
+It calls upon the Lord to oppose these wicked men who have repaid evil for good.

-Heavenly Father, there are times when the difficulties and dangers in my life seem to be very similar to the things that David went through when he called on You to judge his enemies and cover his accusers with dishonour and shame.
-At times I also feel like praying for You to avenge me of all the horrid things my enemies have done against me.
-I also know You have promised that Your grace is sufficient for me in ALL the evils I may face, and pray that You would give me wisdom to know how to pray when I am beset by those that would do me harm.
-Help me O Lord, my God to deal with those that would assault my soul in a Christlike way, and give me wisdom to recognise a time to pray for forgiveness and a time to pray for justice - this I ask in Jesus' name, AMEN.
+Heavenly Father, there are times when the difficulties and dangers in my life seem to be very similar to the things that David went through.
+In the same way that he called on You to judge his enemies and cover his accusers with dishonour and shame, I too have had times when I feel like praying for You to avenge me of all the horrid things my enemies have done against me.
+I also know You have promised that Your grace is sufficient for me in all the evils I may face.
+Lord, give me wisdom to know how to pray when I am beset by those that would do me harm.
+Help me, O Lord my God, to deal with my enemies in a Christlike way, and give me wisdom to recognise a time to pray for forgiveness, and a time to pray for justice.
+This I ask in Jesus' name, AMEN.